eapax/3DL63/README.md

 * To view the web app locally, run `npx vite`.
 This should set up a local web server which can be accessed via your browser at [localhost:5173](http://localhost:5173/).

+# Building for external deployment

+To build the web app for deployment on an external web server, run the `npx vite build` command.
+This will build the app (handling all of the import statements) to a new folder called `dist`.
+Before this app can be deployed, the .npy and fonts files in `assets` will need to be copied over to `dist/assets`.
+A simple bash script which automates this is included as `build.sh`.